ShivanshuPurohit/Image-captioning/README.md

 ![](predicted_caption_5.png)

 ## Credit
-Most of the code is based on the Udacity code for CNN models, RNN models and Image Captoining.
+Most of the code is based on the Udacity code for CNN models, RNN models and Image Captioning.